TideSofDarK/PanoramaWheelBlock/README.md

 ```html
 <include src="file://{resources}/scripts/custom_game/util.js" />
 ```
+If you use your own mouse filter then combine panel check with it yourself.
 Finally, use this for every panel that needs to block mouse wheel:
 ```js
 // Root panel, be careful as usually root panel is stretched to whole screen